AnirudhPanda/Mentro-Community-Blog/README.md

 ```
 7. Navigate to your forked repo, on the top of the files section you'll notice a new section containing, a contribute button!

-8. Click on the contribute button, it will open a drop down, click the pull request button on the drop down.
+8. Click on the contribute button, it will open a drop down, click the open pull request button on the drop down.

    **Note: A pull request allows your changes to be merged with the original project.**